Abigayle-Mercer/thesis-explorations/README.md

 - **Notebook-Operations**
   *An interactive tool for manipulating Jupyter notebooks using AI, enabling operations such as reading, writing, adding, and deleting cells through natural language commands.*

+- **Testing**
+  *An explorative testing ground aimed at iteratively improving on tool documentation for better agent use.